ceenguyeen/ceenguyeen.github.io/_posts/2021-02-01-Meal Prep-Markdown.md

 ## Problem Statement

-You run a small business that sells prepared meals.
+Kevin runs a small business that sells pre-prepared meals.
 Every production run of a new meal lasts 3 weeks and then the meal is changed for the following 3 weeks.
-At the beginning of each production run, you must determine how many meals to produce per week.
+At the beginning of each production run, Kevin must determine how many meals to produce per week.
 Any meals that are not sold can be salvaged and sold at a lower cost and you estimate that any customer who is turned away would cost you a fixed amount of money.

 The information we have is as stated below: